MetaphorData/connectors/metaphor/synapse/README.md

           ```sql
           -- nagivate to master database
           CREATE LOGIN <username> WITH PASSWORD = '<password>'
-          CREATE USER <username> FROM LOGIN <username>
           GRANT CONNECT ANY DATABASE TO <username>;
-          GRANT SELECT ALL USER SECURABLES TO <username>;
+          GRANT VIEW ANY DEFINITION TO  <username>;
           ```
       2. Set up the read-only user for dedicated SQL databases
           ```sql
           -- nagivate to master database
           CREATE LOGIN <username> WITH PASSWORD = '<password>'
+          CREATE USER <username> FROM LOGIN <username>
           -- switch to user dedicated SQL database
           CREATE USER <username> FROM LOGIN <username>
+          GRANT VIEW DEFINITION TO <username>
           GRANT VIEW DATABASE STATE TO <username>
-          EXEC sp_addrolemember 'db_datareader', '<username>';
           ```
-          > Note: For dedicated SQL pools, you'll need to run the above command for each database you'd like to connect to.
+          > Note: You'll need to run the above command for each database you'd like to connect to.

 2. (Optional) Enable the query log by setting `lookback_days` in the config file